Proposed British Isles fixed sea link connections: 21st century proposal

-Late 2010s "Celtic Crossing"
+Late 2010s "Celtic Crossing" and Stranraer–Larne Sea Tunnel proposal

 The idea for a Scotland to Northern Ireland Bridge, sometimes branded in the press as the Celtic Crossing or Irish Sea Bridge, was revived in 2018, by Professor Alan Dunlop at the University of Liverpool.
 He proposed a combined road and rail crossing between Portpatrick, in Dumfries and Galloway, and Larne in Northern Ireland, stating that "the coastline between each country is more sheltered and the waterway better protected" than the English Channel, where, as Foreign Secretary, Boris Johnson had proposed a bridge.
 He suggested that this would create a 'Celtic powerhouse' due to the potential for an increase in trade between the two countries, and the increase in investment from the construction of the project which he put at between £15 billion and £20 billion (a fraction of the £120 billion cost of the proposed bridge over the English Channel).

 By 2020, the British government had begun to officially undertake scoping into the possibility of an Irish Sea Bridge.

-2020s Stranraer–Larne Sea Tunnel

 In February 2021, the Secretary of State for Scotland announced his support for a 25 mile sea tunnel from Stranraer to Larne, citing the weather impact on bridge opening and the need to avoid Beaufort's Dyke munitions dump as reasons for favouring a tunnel over a bridge.
 This proposal also received the support of the High-speed rail in the United Kingdom industry group.

-It was also reported in February 2021 that a proposal was considered in government relating to an underground roundabout to be built under the Isle of Man to link Liverpool, Heysham, Stranraer and Larne.

 In September 2021, it was announced that the entire proposal has been abandoned.

+It was also reported in February 2021 that a proposal was considered by the government relating to an underground roundabout to be built under the Isle of Man to link Liverpool, Heysham, Stranraer and Larne.

+The Hendy Review published in November 2021 which looked into the proposals claimed that the cost of the fixed link, in either a bridge or tunnel form, was "impossible to justify" in this area given the sea depth, Beaufort's Dyke, and though noted "the economic viability of the provision of such a link is not within the scope of [the] study", recommended that it would regardless take too long to recoup the costs to justify further research.

-Holyhead–Dublin tunnel proposal
+2020s Holyhead–Dublin tunnel proposal

-In May 2021 British Transport Secretary Grant Shapps discussed the case for a tunnel between Holyhead and Dublin.
+In May 2021 the then British Transport Secretary Grant Shapps discussed the case for a tunnel between Holyhead and Dublin along the Irish Mail route.